Deep Learning Alternatives of the Kolmogorov Superposition Theorem: Experiments

 \subsection{Comparisons against current State-of-the-Art}

-The goal of this section is to compare the performance of ActNet against some of the state-of-the-art results from the JaxPi library \citep{wang2023expert-pinns}.
-As can be seen in table \ref{tab:actnet-vs-jaxpi}, ActNet is capable of improving the best results available in the literature for two very challenging PINN problems.
+The goal of this section is to compare the performance of ActNet against some of the state-of-the-art results such as the modified MLP from the JaxPi library \citep{wang2023expert-pinns} and PirateNets \citep{wang2024piratenets}.
+As can be seen in Table \ref{tab:actnet-vs-jaxpi}, ActNet is capable of improving the best results available in the literature for two very challenging PINN problems.

 \paragraph{Advection Equation.} We consider the 1D advection equation with periodic boundary conditions, which has been extensively studied in \citet{wang2023expert-pinns, daw2022rethinking, krishnapriyan2021characterizing} and is further described in Appendix \ref{sec:Appendix-advection}.
 Following \citet{wang2023expert-pinns}, we use initial conditions $g(x)=\sin(x)$ and the high transport velocity constant $c=80$.
-This yields a challenging problem for PINNs, with a highly oscillatory solution function.
-We compare an ActNet against the results presented in \cite{wang2023expert-pinns} and obtain a relative L2 error of $9.50\times 10^{-5}$, compared to their $6.88\times 10^{-4}$ result, see figure \ref{fig:actnet-advection}.
+This yields a challenging problem for PINNs, with highly oscillatory solution function.
+We compare ActNet against results from \cite{wang2023expert-pinns}, obtaining a relative L2 error of $9.50\times 10^{-5}$, compared to their $6.88\times 10^{-4}$ result, see Figure \ref{fig:actnet-advection}.
+On this same benchmark, PirateNet obtains a relative L2 error of $5.48\times 10^{-4}$.

 \paragraph{Kuramoto–Sivashinsky Equation.} The Kuramoto–Sivashinsky equation (fully described in Appendix \ref{sec:Appendix-ks}) is a chaotic fourth-order non-linear PDE that models laminar flames.
 Due to its chaotic nature, slight inaccuracies in solutions quickly lead to diverging solutions.
-Training PINNs for this PDE usually requires splitting the time domain into smaller windows, and sequentially solving one window at a time.
-Considering only the first window $t\in[0,0.1]$, ActNet obtains a relative L2 error an order of magnitude better than what is reported in \citet{wang2023expert-pinns}.
-Considering the full solution, ActNet also improves on the current best results from \cite{wang2023expert-pinns}, see figure \ref{fig:actnet-ks}.
+Training PINNs for this PDE usually requires splitting the time domain into smaller windows, sequentially solving one window at a time.
+Considering only the first window $t\in[0,0.1]$, ActNet obtains a relative L2 error an order of magnitude lower than what is reported in \citet{wang2023expert-pinns}.
+For the full solution, ActNet also improves on the current best results from \cite{wang2023expert-pinns} and PirateNet, see Figure \ref{fig:actnet-ks}.